anxkhn/azure-ai-900-exam-prep/questions.md

 You are building an AI system.
 Which task should you include to ensure that the service meets the Microsoft transparency principle for responsible AI?

-1. Ensure that all visuals have an associated text that can be read by a screen reader.
+A.  Ensure that all visuals have an associated text that can be read by a screen reader.
-2. Enable autoscaling to ensure that a service scales based on demand.
+B.  Enable autoscaling to ensure that a service scales based on demand.
-3. Provide documentation to help developers debug code.
+C.  Provide documentation to help developers debug code.
-4. Ensure that a training dataset is representative of the population.
+D.  Ensure that a training dataset is representative of the population.

 **Answer(s):** C